tkhyn/dirsync/README.rst

 Chosing one option among the following ones is mandatory

--d, --diff            Only report difference between sourcedir and targetdir -s, --synchronize     Synchronize content between sourcedir and targetdir -u, --update          Update existing content between sourcedir and targetdir
+--diff, -d              Only report difference between sourcedir and targetdir --sync, -s              Synchronize content between sourcedir and targetdir --update, -u            Update existing content between sourcedir and targetdir

 Additional Options:
 -------------------

---purge, -p             Purge files when synchronizing (does not purge by
+--verbose, -v           Provide verbose output --purge, -p             Purge files when synchronizing (does not purge by
                         default)
 --force, -f             Force copying of files, by trying to change file